jatinnegi/case-studies/task1/readme.md

 );
 ```

-Time slots table table contains startTime and endTime columns of data type **time** to represent the start and end time of an appointment.
+Time slots table contains startTime and endTime columns of data type **time** to represent the start and end time of an appointment.
 The **(timeSlotId)** primary key uniquely identifies a time slot.

 **5. DoctorsClinics Table**